 Most importantly, our department is like a big family.
 Our residents are instrumental in selecting the incoming intern class and we are a group that truly enjoys working and playing together.
-Highland Emergency was one of the first west coast EM programs, and was always known as a county hospital crucible that turned out emergency physicians that worked hard and could handle absolutely anything - but also played hard.
-As the specialty of Emergency Medicine has matured, our program has evolved along with it and has become much more academic, yet we have never lost that Highland Emergency schtick that makes us unique and is so central to our esprit de corps.
+Highland Emergency was one of the first west coast EM programs, and built a reputation as a county hospital crucible that turned out emergency physicians that not only worked hard and could handle absolutely anything - but also played hard.
+As the specialty of Emergency Medicine has matured, our program has evolved along with it.
+We pride ourselves on being on the cutting edge of clinical practice and academic research, yet we have never lost that Highland Emergency schtick that makes us unique and is so central to our esprit de corps.

 HISTORY OF HIGHLAND

 Diversity, community, quality, compassion, longevity and dynamism are the words that describe the essence of the training program at Highland Emergency.
 In 1980, Bob Dailey M.D., our first department chair and one of the true fathers of Emergency Medicine, established an EM residency at Highland Hospital.
 Highland Emergency is one of the of the oldest Emergency Medicine residencies in the country.
 It began as a two-year program, (pgy 2-3) with 6 housestaff per year, and in 1988, was among the first residencies to transition to a four-year training program.
 As the residency grew and matured, private and university experience was added to the primarily county-based program.
-We have recently expanded to 10 housestaff per year and now have 40 residents in our program.
+Today we match between 10-12 residents per year, forming a tight knit and diverse community.

 Highland Hospital opened its doors in 1927 with the mission to improve the health of all county residents regardless of ability to pay.
 Located on a hilly 16 acre site, 3 miles south of downtown Oakland, the original hospital, with its Spanish baroque architecture, promised “progressive medical care in comfortable surroundings.”
-Today, Alameda Health System (formerly Alameda County Medical Center) consists of three campuses, Highland Campus with its 236 bed inpatient hospital, a 159 bed Fairmont Rehabilitation Hospital, and the 80 bed John George Psychiatric Pavilion.
+Today, Alameda Health System (formerly Alameda County Medical Center) consists of three inpatient facilities; Highland, Alameda, and San Leandro hospitals, a 159 bed Fairmont Rehabilitation Hospital, and the 80 bed John George Psychiatric Pavilion.
 Alameda Health System is home to residencies in Emergency Medicine, Surgery, Oral-Maxillofacial Surgery and Internal Medicine.
-It is the designated trauma center for northern Alameda County (Oakland) and the county EMS base station.
+It is the only level 1 trauma center for the East Bay and the county EMS base station.

 For its first 50 years of existence the Emergency Department at Highland consisted of one very long hallway.
 Its 6,000 square feet of space were usually jammed with patients.
 In 2004 we opened our 26,000 square foot modern ED in the new and seismically-safe Koret Building, equipped with the latest technology such as a dedicated light speed multi slice CT scanner and integrated informatics system.
 This beautiful new space ensures that we will be prepared to serve our community and its needs for years to come.
-In 2013, the medical center was re-organized to meet the emerging demands of the Affordable Care Act, and the new name Alameda Health System was adoped.
-Additionally, construction on a new, state-of-the-art inpatient hospital is currently in progress.
+In 2013, the medical center was re-organized to meet the emerging demands of the Affordable Care Act, and the new name Alameda Health System was adpted.
+In 2015 a new, state-of-the-art inpatient hospital was opened.